 I’m honored to be included in this year’s anthology.
 My stories involve a Victorian astronomer who makes a world-changing discovery.
 Or does he?
 Only his more sensible assistant knows for sure.
 Or does she?

 Thirty Days Later will launch at Clockwork Alchemy in San Jose, CA over the Memorial Day weekend.
 Stay tuned for more news!

 Note: From time to time, I will be posting selections from what I’m writing, or entries from various fictional sources on background information on the world of my book series.
 (Are these blogs canon?
 Sure.
 For now, at least.)
 I’ll denote them by using the Fiction tag and coloring the text blue.

 The entry in the Encyclopædia Caledonica (1876 Abridged Edition for the British Public) for the “Airships” is as follows:

 AIRSHIPS—The airship is the pinnacle of development of the art of air travel, having progressed past balloons (which lack the ability to travel in a desired direction, other than that provided by the caprice of the winds) and aerostats (which are merely tethered in place to the ground).
 Airships are thus equipped with means for both propulsion and navigation through the air.

 History.
 It may be considered that the airship as a technological advance overcame many Continue reading

-The Official Blog of Michael C. Miller, Gearsmith and Scrivener
+The Official Blog of Michael C. Miller, Designer, Gearsmith & Scrivener

 In Darkness there is Light